MicrosoftDocs/azure-docs/articles/azure-stack/azure-stack-csp-howto-register-tenants.md

 You can configure Azure Stack to support users from multiple Azure AD tenants to use services in Azure Stack.
 To provide services to an end user, you either:

  - Manage the end customer account and their Azure AD tenant for them.
-In this case, yo will add their new customer tenant to Azure Stack.
+In this case, you will add their new customer tenant to Azure Stack.
 For instructions, see [Enable multi-tenancy in Azure Stack](azure-stack-enable-multitenancy.md).
  - Manage the end customer tenant from a guest account with owner privileges for the Azure AD tenant.
 Create the guest account, and send the information to your end customer.
 The end customer than add **owner** privileges to the guest account.

+## Verify the end customer

+Once you have added the new customer to Azure Stack, or the end customer tenant has enabled your guest account with owner privileges, verify that you could create a resource in their tenant.

 ## Next steps